-Social, Emotional and Mental Health Difficulties Our behaviour management systems in school are based on encouraging pupils to make positive decisions about behavioural choices.
-This may include: Social difficulties Mental health conditions Emotional difficulties The school's behaviour policy identifies where reasonable adjustments or changes can be made to ensure the need for exclusion is kept to a minimum.
-We use risk assessments and take action to ensure the safety and inclusion of all pupils in all activities.
-The school provides effective pastoral care for all pupils.
-We have a wellbeing lead in school who monitors and provides targeted support for specific children We use small-group or 1:1 targeted support to improve social skills, self esteem and emotional resilience.
-Residential trips which help to develop social, emotional and behavioural resilience and promote independence We provide support and additional preparation for examinations We seek support from outside agencies such as the School Health Advisor and the Children and Young People's Service (CYPS).
-We have staff who are trained to deliver 'lego therapy' sessions to promote social and communication skills Please see our Anti-bullying Policy and Behaviour Policy for further information.
+- Social difficulties - Mental health conditions - Emotional difficulties - Our 'West Jesmond Way' provides clear expectations and is based on encouraging pupils to make positive decisions about behavioural choices. - Our behaviour policy identifies where reasonable adjustments or changes can be made to support children with specific needs - We use risk assessments and take action to ensure the safety and inclusion of all pupils in all activities. - The school has a dedicated inclusions team which provides effective pastoral care for all pupils. - We have a wellbeing lead in school who monitors and provides targeted support for specific children - We have a school counsellor who works with specific children - We have a family support worker who is able to offer support for families and signpost to external avenues of support - We use small-group or 1:1 targeted support to improve social skills, self esteem and emotional resilience. - 'Zones of Regulation' is used to support children learning about their emotions and how to self-regulate - Breakout spaces are available for children who need time to regulate outside of the classroom - Residential trips which help to develop social, emotional and behavioural resilience and promote independence - We provide support and additional preparation for examinations - We seek support from outside agencies such as the School Health Advisor, Children and Young People's Service (CYPS), Educational Psychologist. - We have staff who are trained to deliver 'lego therapy' sessions to promote social and communication skills - We have a member of staff trained to deliver 'Drawing and Talking' sessions to promote social, emotional and mental health - Please see our Anti-bullying Policy and Behaviour Policy for further information.